Maratby/Tsunami/README.md

 Cross-Mod Fusions can be disabled in the Mod Config menu.

 Also introducing Gold Fusions!
 Fuse a second Splash with a Splash fusion Joker at a high price to power up its effects!
-Currently, only one fusion has a Gold variant:
+Currently, only two fusions have Gold variants:
 - Splish Splash
+- Reflection

+More to come with time.

 Gold Fusions can be disabled in the Mod Config menu.